bcgov/workbc-main/src/scripts/migration/README.md

 # Rationale and architecture
 The main idea behind the migration system here is to provide the ability to recreate the site content at any time and repeatedly, provided that the sources of content are identified and available.
 This allows for more robust development and maintenance of the site, and avoids relying on CMS database dumps which mix content, configuration, and operational data.

 The architecture of the migration system is exceedingly simple: it consists of a series of PHP scripts that import various pieces of content.
-In most cases, this content is supplied here in the form of CSV, JSON or JSONL files.
+In most cases, this content is supplied here in the form of CSV or JSONL files.
 The remainder of this document provides a complete reference about the scripts that are currently used, and the sources of these data files.

 # Data sources
 The sources providing original WorkBC content are the following: